sfomuseum/wasm-age/README.md

 ![](docs/images/wasm-age-encrypt-plaintext.png)

+_Click the [NO-EYEBALL] icon to hide the text again._

 Add a password (key) to encrypt the content.

 ![](docs/images/wasm-age-encrypt-key.png)

-When you click the `Encrypt` button you're text will be encrypted using `age` WebAssembly binary and the result will be printed to the screen.
+When you click the `Encrypt` button your text will be encrypted using `age` WebAssembly binary and the result will be printed to the screen.

 ![](docs/images/wasm-age-encrypted.png)

-If your web browser supports the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard) there will also be a [CLIPBOARD] icon which will allow you to copy the encrypted data to your computer's clipboard.

 If you click the [QR] icon the encrypted content will be encoded in a QR code.

 ![](docs/images/wasm-age-encrypted-qr.png)

+If your web browser supports the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard) there will also be a [CLIPBOARD] icon which will allow you to copy the encrypted data to your computer's clipboard.

+![](docs/images/wasm-age-decrypt.png)

 Clicking the "Decrypt" button (at the top of the page) will display the new tab for decypted `age`-encoded data.

+![](docs/images/wasm-age-decrypt-qr.png)

 You can enter the text manually (or by copy-pasting) or you can also click the [SCAN] icon to launch an interactive camera for scanning QR codes.

-![](docs/images/wasm-age-decrypt.png)

 Once the camera finds a QR code it will outline it in the image and write its data back to the default input form.

-![](docs/images/wasm-age-decrypt-qr.png)

 When you click the `Decrypt` button the data will be decrypted using the `age` WebAssembly binary and the results will be printed to the screen.